manel1874/libscapi/README.md

 - Communication Channel: TCP Peer-To-Peer communication setup and channel methods

 ## Other Libscapi versions
 - [ScapiLite](https://github.com/cryptobiu/ScapiLite) is an experimental version used to develop MPC protocols on Android and Raspberry Pi.
+It has also been ported to Javascript using emscripten.
 ScapiLite currently supports secret-sharing protocols only (As no OT has been ported)
-- [Scapi] We have discontinued support for the Java Scapi library
+- We have discontinued support for the Java Scapi library due to performance and portability issues.
+We would be happy to support anyone interested in developing new Java or Go bindings.

 If you have interest in any of these versions, please contact us